Eckii24/codecompanion-filewise.nvim/README.md

 This allows you to dynamically inject values or perform custom formatting on your prompts.

+The default function changes all Markdown headings to be two levels deeper to avoid problems with the way CodeCompanion handles the chat buffer.

 > [!NOTE]
 > The extension handles most [VS Code variables](https://code.visualstudio.com/docs/copilot/customization/prompt-files#_prompt-file-format) already, even input variables.